oracle/terraform-provider-oci/website/docs/d/database_vm_clusters.html.markdown

 * `shape` - The shape of the Exadata infrastructure.
 The shape determines the amount of CPU, storage, and memory resources allocated to the instance.
 * `ssh_public_keys` - The public key portion of one or more key pairs used for SSH access to the VM cluster.
 * `state` - The current state of the VM cluster.
+* `storage_management_type` - Specifies whether the type of storage management for the VM cluster is ASM or Exascale.
 * `system_version` - Operating system version of the image.
 * `time_created` - The date and time that the VM cluster was created.
 * `time_zone` - The time zone of the Exadata infrastructure.
 For details, see [Exadata Infrastructure Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).